ArKay91/Practice/CloudPatterns/Availability Patterns/Throttling/README.md

 # Throttling Scenario

 Throttling pattern focus on the controlled consumption of resources used by an instance of an application, an individual tenant or an entire service.
+SLA can be maintained even with an increase in demand placed on resources.

 Varying load overtime on an app can be from various reason